drexzw/it-support-and-help-desk/dhcp-ip-configuration-and-troubleshooting-lab/deployment-notes.md

 **Note:** at the moment this screenshot was captured, the WiFi adapter had *not* received a DHCP-assigned IPv4 address and had self-assigned an APIPA address instead, despite `ipconfig /renew` succeeding moments earlier in Section 7.
 This is a real, unedited observation from the lab rather than a clean "expected" result — it's consistent with a brief DHCP negotiation delay/timeout on the adapter.
 The connectivity test in Section 9, run afterward, confirms the system had a valid DHCP-assigned address again by that point.

+*(This is the state captured in `05-dhcp-restored.png` — the filename refers to the overall step, not this specific transient reading.)*

 ---

 ## 9. Final Connectivity Verification